Wound Management: A Practical Guide

 - What strategies can be used to prevent pressure injuries?

-- How do I know it's a pressure injury – including staging?
+- How do I know the stage of a pressure injury?

 - What is the management of a pressure injury?